12 Types of Nonverbal Communication Definition and Examples

 1. Emblems

 Emblems are body movements that can carry information without using verbal communication.
-For example, Thumb up means OK, waving a hand means goodbye, and Logo represents something.
+For example, a thumbs-up means OK, waving a hand means goodbye, and the Logo represents something.

 2. Illustrator